Purdue University Early Discovery

 Early Discovery is free for selected participants.

-The goal of the Early Discovery program is to empower promising underrepresented students at the freshman and sophomore levels to pursue research-intensive graduate study.
+The goal of the Early Discovery program is to empower promising students at the freshman and sophomore levels to pursue research-intensive graduate study.
 The Early Discovery program is virtual and will be interactive.

 This event is not your typical campus visit.
 Participants come to Early Discovery to engage with Graduate Student panelists, presenters and other participants from across the country.
 Early Discovery aims to help participants build a professional network.
 Recordings will be available after to students who register, in addition to other post-event guides and videos.
 Join us, and encourage your friends to apply, too!
 Our supportive network is here to help you learn and succeed: before, during, and after the event.